segunkayode1/lox/README.md

 finished and implemented chapter 7.
 finished and implemented chapter 8.
 finished and implemented chapter 9.
-finished and implemented chapter 10.
+finished and implemented chapter 10. finished and implemented chapter 11.